Marshall Independent

-The Marshall Independent is an American, English language newspaper headquartered in Marshall, Lyon County, Minnesota.
-It is published Monday thru Saturday and is owned by Ogden Newspapers.
+The Marshall Independent is an American, English-language newspaper headquartered in Marshall, Lyon County, Minnesota.
+It is published Monday through Saturday, and is owned by Ogden Newspapers.
 It has been called the Independent since 1974.
 The newspaper was originally founded in 1875 and called The Prairie Schooner.
 The newspaper includes a supplement called the Southwestern Peach.

 History

-The Marshall Independent traces its history back to shortly after the formation of Lyon County in 1878 and it has had the following names:
+The Marshall Independent traces its history back to shortly after the formation of Lyon County in 1878.
+It has had the following names: